nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS)**:
 1. Private tutor types the command `pie` to view the distribution of students across classes.
 2. EduTuTu generates and displays a pie chart, representing the number of students per class, with each class labeled clearly.
-3. Administrator reviews the chart for insights into class sizes.
+3. Private tutor reviews the chart for insights into class sizes.

 Use case ends.